howerj/cdb/readme.md

 function and another one for generating a database with (Pseudo-)random keys and values of a given length.

+**This library can create 16, 32 and 64 bit versions of the CDB file format removing one of the major limitations of the 32-bit version.**

 # OPTIONS

 **-h** : print out this help message and exit successfully